aws-samples/lambda-async-metrics-sample/README.md

 ### Scenario 2: Troubleshooting delays because of concurrency limits

-1. Set the function's reserved concurrency to 1 and timeout to 100 seconds in `template.yaml`:
+1. Set the function's reserved concurrency to 1 in `template.yaml`:

 ```yaml
 Resources: